arorasarthak/CoppeliaSim-VR-Toolbox/README.md

 The project is under development and an OpenVR version will be added soon.

-Instructions for installation coming soon.
+### Instructions for installation and usage coming soon.